Crindere-Dev/Average/README.md

-# Dylan
+# Average
-Dylan is the official discord bot for the Atwol discord server.
+Average is the offical bot for lstanberg :)

 ### infomation